 - In a large mixing bowl, combine all of the wet ingredients.
 In a separate bowl, whisk together the dry ingredients.
 Measure out and prepare the additions you're using so that you can work quickly once the wet and dry ingredients are combined.
 Set aside about 1/4 cup of the dried fruit, 1/4 cup coconut, 2 Tbsp chopped walnuts, 2 Tbsp pumpkin seeds, and the poppy seeds for sprinkling on top of the muffins.
 The rest will be stirred into the batter.

 - Pour the dry ingredients into the wet and whisk until just combined.
 Pour the stir-in additions into the bowl and stir to distribute.

 - Scoop the batter into the prepared pan, and sprinkle the tops with the reserved toppings: poppy seeds, walnuts, coconut, dried fruit, and pumpkin seeds.

 - Bake for 18 to 20 minutes or until the tops are firm when lightly pressed.
 Allow to cool in the pan for 5 minutes, then transfer to cooling racks.

 - While the muffins cool, make the coconut butter drizzle.
 Add the coconut butter to a small bowl and warm it for a few seconds in the microwave.
-Once melted, add the agave and stir.
+Once melted, add the maple syrup and stir.
 Add about a tablespoon of milk and stir to incorporate.
 Add more milk as needed to achieve a thick but pourable consistency.
 Use a spoon to drizzle onto the muffins.
 Serve and enjoy!